InternetAstronaut/InternetAstronaut/README.md

 ### Hi there! 👋

 Working on:
-- nothing right now... 🙁

-> to see my projects which are not on github (developer-preview and unbuilded), click here at [my public folder](https://drive.google.com/drive/folders/1NBnoZ8tdV8V-T8RoHwkofXemeOz59b-G?usp=sharing)
+- see my projects that i am working on [here](https://github.com/Guga-innecco/dev-preview) 😅

 ## Programming stats
 Favorite Language: `C`